A machine learning route between band mapping and band structure: Generation of and validation on synthetic data

-The results of the numerical experiments demonstrate that the reconstruction by MAP optimization converges to a consistent range in the tested scenarios and initializations.
+The results of the above numerical experiments demonstrate that the reconstruction by MAP optimization converges to a consistent range in the tested scenarios and initializations.
 It should be noted here that the fundamental accuracy in reconstruction reported here is still limited by the coordinate spacings of the data along all dimensions and the discrete nature of the MRF model (the output is centered only at the bin locations).
-The former can be improved by casting the experimental data into finer bins in the preprocessing stage (single-electron events can be binned into various sizes) or interpolating between existing bins, while the latter can be improved by using a continuous probabilistic model \cite{Bishop2006} to formulate the reconstruction problem, albeit at the cost of much increased computational demand. \end{enumerate}